MyCreativityOutlet/enviFormer/README.md

 Then install the required packages with `pip install -r requirements.txt`.

 ## Data Availability
-The three enviPath datasets, Soil, BBD and Sludge are available in the `data/` folder in individual json files.
+The three enviPath datasets, Soil, BBD and Sludge need to be downloaded.
+This will be done automatically if an experiment is started that requires the data and the data has not been found in the correct place.
+To download the data without running an experiment run `EnviPathDownloader.py`.

+In either case the data will be saved to the `data/envipath` folder in json files.

 The United States Patent & Trademark Office (USPTO) dataset is available [here](https://doi.org/10.5281/zenodo.13858535).